-This article will go into great detail about the differences between Riverside County vs Orange County.
-If you ever want to write a loaded post, this would be it.
-There are many people in Southern California who have strong opinions on both counties.
-This article will be honest and take from years of experience living in both Riverside and Orange County.
-By the end of this article and video, you will have a pretty good idea of the pros and cons of living in either County and which one will fit your needs and wants the best.
+This article will go into great detail about the differences between Riverside County and Orange County.
+If you ever wanted to write a loaded post, this would be it.
+Many people in Southern California have strong feelings about both counties.
+This article will be honest and draw on years of experience living in both Riverside and Orange counties.
+By the end of this article and video, you will have a pretty good idea of the pros and cons of living in either county and which one will fit your needs and wants the best.

 Riverside County and Orange County Statistics

-Orange County has a population of around 3.2 million where Riverside County has a population of around 2.5 million.
-When it comes to population growth, Riverside County is one of the fastest-growing counties in all of California.
-With a 10.4% population growth over the last 10 years.
-Orange County has a 6.4% population growth over the same period.
-In our opinion, the reason Riverside county is growing at such a rapid pace is the cost of living, especially when you compare it to counties that border the beach.
+Orange County has a population of around 3.2 million, while Riverside County has a population of around 2.5 million.
+When it comes to population growth, Riverside County is one of the fastest-growing counties in all of California. with a 10.4% increase in population over the last decade.
+Over the same time period, Orange County’s population increased by 6.4%.
+In our opinion, the reason Riverside County is growing at such a rapid pace is the cost of living, especially when you compare it to counties that border the beach.

-Riverside county is similar in that there are very nice cities to live in but also ones you should avoid.
-The southern part of Riverside County which includes Murrieta, Temecula, or Menifee is very safe with great schools, especially Murrieta and Temecula.
-There are also many cities in Riverside County where parts of each City are safe and have good schools where others don’t.
-A great example of this would be Riverside, there are certain zip codes like 9508 or 92506 that have good schools and are relatively safe compared to areas like the east side of Riverside.
+Riverside County is similar in that there are nice places to live as well as places to avoid.
+The southern part of Riverside County, which includes Murrieta, Temecula, and Menifee, is very safe and has great schools, especially in Murrieta and Temecula.
+There are also many cities in Riverside County where parts of each city are safe and have good schools where others don’t.
+A great example of this would be Riverside, where there are certain zip codes like 9508 or 92506 that have good schools and are relatively safe compared to areas like the east side of Riverside.

-As of July 2021, the average home price for a home in Orange County is $850,000 where Riverside County’s average home price is $530,000.
+As of July 2021, the average home price for a home in Orange County is $850,000, while Riverside County’s average home price is $530,000.
 This data is coming directly from the local MLS.
-These home prices fluctuate greatly especially in Orange County, depending on where you want to live.
-Anything along the beach, Irvine, or South Orange County it’s going to be on the higher end when it comes to house prices.
-In our opinion, the southern part of Orange County is a much nicer area to live but you will pay for it in way of home prices and cost of living.
+These home prices fluctuate greatly, especially in Orange County, depending on where you want to live.
+Anything along the beach, in Irvine, or in south Orange County is going to be on the higher end when it comes to house prices.
+In our opinion, the southern part of Orange County is a much nicer area to live in, but you will pay for it in terms of home prices and the cost of living.

-This is one area that Orange County, especially the beach area wins hands down.
-When it comes to quality and variety you won’t get much better.
+This is one area where Orange County, especially the beach area, wins hands down.
+When it comes to quality and variety, you won’t get much better.
 If you are a foodie, this could be a deciding factor for you.
-As much as we love living in Temecula, restaurants simply don’t compare.
-San Clemente, Laguna, Newport Beach are all places with wonderful restaurants but you will pay a price for eating anywhere in the cities.
+As much as we love living in Temecula, the restaurants simply don’t compare.
+San Clemente, Laguna Beach, and Newport Beach are all places with wonderful restaurants, but you will pay a price for eating anywhere in the cities.

-Full disclosure, we did move to Temecula at the beginning of the pandemic which could have something to do with quality and service.
-It seems everything from airports, services, restaurants has gone downhill over the past couple of years.
+Full disclosure, we did move to Temecula at the beginning of the pandemic, which could have something to do with quality and service.
+It seems everything, from airports to services to restaurants, has gone downhill over the past couple of years.